Part 1 of 4:

 He smiled again, his eyes full of love and admiration for this most delightful of all living creatures, his own little Jeannie.
 He felt more than ever that they had a special bond.
 He looked with affection and admiration at her sparkling eyes, so full of wonder at everything, now including this new idea of the spirit of the hawk.
 He thought it truly amazing that so much spirit and energy could be contained in such a fragile being.

 Jeannie reached down from the porch step to the ground and touched a new little blade of grass.
-“I bet even this little piece of grass has spirit, doesn’t it Bruce?”
+“Even this little piece of grass has spirit, doesn’t it Bruce.”

 It was only then he realized she was shaking from the cold, and was damp from her exited over-exertion a few minutes ago while his mind was somewhere else.

 “Come on.
 We’d better go inside.
 You’re cold.”

 But it was too late . . .